 Other than staring at him, I really didn’t know what to do with him.
 He was calm and quiet – much like he had been in utero.
 Looking back I know I missed the first crucial moments after his birth for skin to skin contact and initiating the breastfeeding relationship.
-(It was 2001 and my small town hospital was still educating moms more about formula than about breastfeeding.)
+(In 2001 my small town hospital still educated moms more about formula than about breastfeeding.)

 When our visitors and all of the nurses finally left us alone I made my first attempt to feed my son.
 It didn’t go well.

 He latched and immediately fell off.
-Over the next two days in the hospital, he latched for more than a couple of seconds only two times.
+Over the next two days in the hospital, he never latched for more than a couple of seconds.

 Our breastfeeding relationship was complicated by the fact that I couldn’t sit up.
-My tailbone had broken during labor and the pain was increasing each day.
-Learning to properly hold my baby, much less nurse him correctly, was nearly impossible.
+My tailbone had broken during labor and the pain increased each day.
+Learning to properly hold my baby, much less nurse him correctly, felt impossible.

-The lactation consultant showed me various holds, but without the ability to sit up to nurse, I felt the lessons were useless.
-I only wish I had learned to nurse lying down much sooner.
-I didn’t even consider trying that until our first night at home where I was finally comfortable while nursing my baby.
+The lactation consultant showed me various holds, but without the ability to sit up to nurse, the lessons seemed useless.
+I wish I had learned to nurse lying down much sooner.
+I didn’t even consider trying that until our first night at home where I finally felt comfortable while nursing my baby.

 Bad Latch Plus Sore Nipples Equals I Quit Breastfeeding – Almost

-The coming weeks were very difficult for me.
+The next couple of weeks became more difficult for me.
 My baby’s latch continued to be terrible and within days my nipples were raw, bleeding, and burning.
 (Lanolin was a lifesaver!)
-By the end of his first week of life, I had mixed and served the formula samples given to me by the hospital in fear that my baby was not getting enough to eat.
+By the end of his first week of life, I decided to make the formula samples given to me by the hospital because I feared my baby wasn’t getting enough to eat.

-I would cry in pain when I nursed and told my husband many times that I didn’t think breastfeeding was going to work out.
-I knew it was the best way to feed my baby, but I was having second thoughts about continuing the torture.
+I cried in pain when I breastfed.
+I told my husband many times that I didn’t think breastfeeding would work.
+I knew it was the best way to feed my baby, but I had second thoughts about continuing the torture.

 The Best Way to Get Through Newborn Breastfeeding is to Relax

 In a desperate attempt to save our breastfeeding relationship in the first few days, I checked out several breastfeeding books from the library.
-The Womanly Art of Breastfeeding was one of the first books I read and it was eye-opening.
+I read The Womanly Art of Breastfeeding first and it was eye-opening.

 Connecting with Other Moms is Vital for a New Breastfeeding Mother

-In the first few weeks of my son’s life, I found several breastfeeding message boards online that were integral to changing my breastfeeding experience for the better.
+In the first few weeks of my son’s life, I found several breastfeeding message boards online.
+These communities provided support that helped change my breastfeeding experience for the better.
 Within those message boards, I discovered a parenting practice called Attachment Parenting.
-Once I embraced it my views toward my baby and myself changed in a positive way.
+Once I embraced AP my views toward my baby and myself changed in a positive way.

-The experiences shared by the other moms helped me to realize that many moms go through the same issues I was going through.
+The experiences shared by the other moms helped me to realize that many moms go through the same newborn breastfeeding issues.
 Their support made a world of difference in my breastfeeding experience.

 I Kept Breastfeeding Despite the Pain and I’m Glad I Did

 Even with my online support groups the first six weeks of breastfeeding were extremely difficult.
-I was so desperate to stop the pain and to give my son as much breast milk as possible that I considered exclusively pumping.
+I felt desperate to stop the pain.
+However, I wanted to give my son as much breast milk as possible.
+I began to consider exclusively pumping.